CloudLabsAI-Azure/Azure-Well-Architected-Framework/01-Exercise-1-Cost-Optimization.md

    ![](./media/insights1.gif)

-  > **Note:** It can take between 5-10 minutes to configure the virtual machine and the monitoring data to appear.
+  > **Note:** It can take between 5-10 minutes to configure the virtual machine and for the monitoring data to appear.

 6. Select **Size** present under _Settings_ pane.

    ![](./media/costopt-03.png)

-7. From the list of available sizes, click on **B1s** size to select it and then click on **Resize** button.
+7. From the list of available sizes, click on **B1s** size to select it and then click on the **Resize** button.

    ![](./media/costopt-04.png)

  > **Note:** B-series burstable VMs are ideal for workloads that do not need the full performance of the CPU continuously, like web servers, small databases & development, and test environments.
-The B-Series provides these customers the ability to purchase a VM size with a _**price conscious baseline performance**_ that allows the VM instance to build up credits when the VM is utilizing less than its base performance.
+The B-Series provides these customers the ability to purchase a VM size with a _**price-conscious baseline performance**_ that allows the VM instance to build up credits when the VM is utilizing less than its base performance.
 When the VM has accumulated credit, the VM can burst above the VM’s baseline using up to 100% of the CPU when your application requires higher CPU performance.

 8. Go back to the **Overview** page and verify the VM size.